donchai/Predict-Housing-Prices-with-Tensorflow-and-AI-Platform/README.md

 ## Workaround

-Login to Google Cloud Console and accept Google Cloud Term and Condition.
+Login to Google Cloud Console and accept Google Cloud Term of Service.

 ## Reference